Skip to Content

 Violent Crime in Uganda

 Unfortunately, Uganda has a relatively high rate of violent crime.
 Muggings, armed robbery, home invasions, terrorism, and kidnappings all occur in the country.
-These crimes aren’t necessarily common but it’s important to be aware that they do exist.
+These crimes aren’t necessarily common but it’s important to be aware that they do exist and take precautions to avoid them.

-Local police often lack the resources and skills to respond to many violent crimes.
+The police often don’t have the resources to respond to many violent crimes.
 Response times are slow.
 Criminals often get away.
 In this section, we’ll take a look at different violent crimes that exist in Uganda and explain how to minimize the risk of falling victim.

 Robberies and Muggings